 Bear Pond is an historic brook trout pond, with a past history of reclamation, but it has never been limed.
-Its clear water had a pH of 6.0 in 1955 when first measured, but the pH had declined to 5.0 by 1985 with a negative ANC of -9.5 μ eq/l.
+Its clear water had a pH of 6.0 in 1955 when first measured, but the pH had declined to 5.0 by 1985 with a negative ANC of -9.5 $\mu$ eq/l.
 There were complaints from 2002-2004 of a decline in the fishery.
-A 2005 survey found that pumpkinseed are now abundant in the pond, but that brook trout were still numerous and growing well.
-In addition, the pH had improved to 5.8 and the ANC was 12 μ eq/l.
-This survey established that Bear Pond would qualify as a liming or reclamation candidate, however neither management action appears necessary within the five year scope of this plan.
+Surveys in 2005, 2014, and 2017 found that pumpkinseed are now abundant in the pond, but that brook trout were still numerous and growing well.
+In addition, the pH in 2014 had improved to 6.5 and the ANC was 26 $\mu$ eq/l.
+This survey established that Bear Pond would qualify as a liming or reclamation candidate.

 Saint Germain Pond is another historic trout pond.
 It has a history of varying pH levels and has been monitored annually since 1993.
-Over the years, pH's have ranged from 5.01 to 6.24 with negative ANC's in some years.
-Its pH in 2008 was 5.6 with an ANC of 10 μeq/l.
+Over the years, pH's have ranged from 5.01 to 6.40 with negative ANC's in some years.
+Its pH in 2016 was 5.9 with an ANC of 9 μeq/l.
 There has been a slight upward trend in pH in the last few years and angler reports remain good.
 Saint Germain Pond has a flushing rate of 2.2 times per year according to the ALSC.
 That rate may be high, since the pond has no inlets or outlet.
 Saint Germain Pond will continue to be monitored annually in case the recent improvement trend reverses.
 It seems unlikely that the pond will need to be limed within the five-year scope of this plan.
 In the event that pH levels drop and the fishery is negatively impacted, a pre-liming survey and new bathymetry map will be prepared to recalculate the flushing rate and gather other data needed for a wetlands permit from the APA to lime the pond.

 Twelfth Tee Pond has a long brook trout stocking history.
-It also had a pH of only 5 with an ANC of -6 μeq/l in 1984.
+It also had a pH of only 5 with an ANC of -6 $\mu$ eq/l in 1984.
 Prior water chemistry sampling found pH's ranging from 4.7 to 6.0, but data points are sparse.
 Twelfth Tee Pond seems to be a borderline water which is highly sensitive to acidic inputs.
 Monitoring data are needed to see if any pH trends are apparent.
 Recent fishing reports indicate a modest trout fishery.
 Twelfth Tee Pond is bounded by Floodwood Road and has several private residences on its shoreline.
 It has a flushing rate of 2.0 times per year and a mostly wooded shoreline.
 It would appear to qualify for liming under FEIS criteria.
 Within the five-year scope of this plan, annual chemical monitoring is proposed.
 If lake conditions deteriorate and brook trout survival is imperiled, a pre-liming survey will be conducted to gather data necessary for a wetlands permit from the APA to lime the pond.
 Permission to lime the pond would be sought from riparian owners.